 There are a number of historic sites here too.
 You can view Hazelhurst, a beautiful yellow mansion on the lake.
 Or, see the James and Lydia Canning Fuller House (built in 1815), which was once a part of the Underground Railroad.

 Ultimately, the Skaneateles Historic District is the most popular place to visit, as it encompasses the quaint and cozy downtown area (pictured above).
-After a day strolling and shopping, have dinner and a cocktail at Elephant and Dove (truly some of the best food in the region with healthy options).
+After a day of strolling and shopping, grab dinner and a cocktail at Elephant and Dove (truly some of the tastiest food in the region with healthy options).
 For a relaxing stay, consider staying at Mirbeau Inn & Spa.
 And for a classic bed and breakfast, consider resting at Sherwood Inn, established in 1807.

 A unique event in Corning each year is GlassFest, a local festival held in late May.
 GlassFest is a great way to experience Corning- through local music entertainment, local business promotions, and also a guided Arts Crawl through public artworks.
 GlassFest is held in Corning’s historic The Gaffer District, and you’ll want to take time to explore here.

 Wonderful places to eat in Corning are easy to find, like Market Street Social, which offers seasonal outdoor dining around fire pits.
-And if you love chicken wings, stop by Nickels Pitt.
+And if you love chicken wings, stop by Nickels Pitt and order the garlic-buffalo-parmesan.
 There are also gorgeous boutique shops, a beautiful town square, and numerous art galleries in town.

 3) Penn Yan, New York